11 High-Paying Jobs in High Demand for the Foreseeable Future

 Day-to-day life for an IS manager will include investigating a business's current technology, recommending upgrades, developing an information systems strategy, and overseeing any new technology installations.

-Job Requirements: Strong technical skills and a bachelor's degree in information technology or computer science.
+Job Requirements: Strong technical skills and a bachelor's degree in IT or related field.

 Artificial intelligence has become readily available to everyone with the creation of applications such as ChatGPT (and you can even check out how to use ChatGPT for resumes here).

-And as this trend grows, jobs in artificial intelligence are opening up and are in high demand.
+As this trend grows, jobs in AI are opening up and are in high demand.
 A few AI jobs for you to consider include:

 - Machine Learning Engineer.
-One of the most in-demand AI job roles, this type of work involves designing and building machine learning systems.
+One of the most in-demand AI job roles, this type of software engineer work involves designing and building machine learning systems.

 - AI Ethics Specialist.
 Tasked with ensuring AI products are used responsibly and ethically.